jchoi192/digimart-react/README.md

 ## Unsolved Problems
 - Users are unable to add more than one photo via Cloudinary
+- If a user clicks the 'Edit' button, they are not taken to the 'Edit Page' automatically

 ## Future Enhancements
 - Allow users to go to a Marketplace where NFT's are available for purchase